examknow/QuIRC/README.md

 * Written in pure Python.
 Uses sockets instead of heavy frameworks.
 * Has simple functions for most IRC functionality.
 You don't have to touch a line of socket code.
-* Includes a log bot, weather bot, and URL title bot
+* Includes logging and terminal output plus built in weather bots, greetings bots, ping pong bots and URL title bots

 [![Visit our IRC channel](https://kiwiirc.com/buttons/chat.freenode.net/#quirc.png)](https://kiwiirc.com/client/chat.freenode.net/?nick=quirc?##quirc) to talk to users and developers or email quircbot@gmail.com